A Coherent View on Entropy: Abstract

 \section{Abstract}

 Informational entropy is often identified as physical entropy.
-This is problematic because the former is a subjective quantity while the latter is an objective one.
-This papers describe the problems and reconciles the two entropies.
-In other words, it gives an explanation for how the `loss of information' of a subject (here memory) induces an increase in physical entropy.
-The results show that physical entropy should be defined objectively in any case. {PACS:} 05.30.-d, 05.20.-y, 03.67.-a
+This is surprising because the two quantities are differently defined and furthermore the former is a subjective quantity while the latter is an objective one.
+We describe the problems and then present a possible view that reconciles the two entropies.
+Informational entropy of a system is interpreted as physical entropy of a whole composed of both the system and ``memories" containing information about the system. {PACS:} 05.30.-d, 05.20.-y, 03.67.-a \\ Keywords: Physical Entropy, Information Entropy, Memory of Observer